omniti-labs/template-maker/README.md

    appropriately:
    * camel_to_underscore - the 'key' value should be converted from CamelCase to underscore_case in the attributes.rb.
+   * underscore_to_camel - the reverse of camel_to_underscore, if you prefer
+     your keys to be in CamelCase.

 For template actions, the pattern must contain two matching groups.
 The first matching group identifies the key that will be used in the chef